 I travelled Peru for a month in 2009, even did the Inca Trail.......and it's was one of the most amazing trips I have been one.

 I travelled with my family in a small group from Lima up to Lake Titicaca and then even to the Amazon......never did I feel unsafe.
 We did hear of a few tourist having their backpacks stolen or their wallets picked pocked but as I see it no different then any other country.
 Just be safe, don't flash money or fancy clothes or jewelry.
 Stay out of trouble........even last October my husband and I went Egypt when their was huge statements warning people not to go......so it's up to everyone to make their own choices.
-Hope you go and you will be soooooo happy you went.
-9 months ago
+Hope you go and you will be soooooo happy you went. about 1 year ago